FPtje/gmosh/README.md

-#Installation:
+# Installation:
 When you just want to install it, please download the binaries from here: https://github.com/FPtje/gmosh/releases

-#IMPORTANT:
-On Linux, gmoshui will NOT work and throw a big nasty ImportError if you don't have python3-pyside installed!
-I currently have no way of circumventing this.
-Sorry for the inconvenience!

-When building from source, please see section Compiling.

-#How to use gmosh:
+# How to use gmosh:
-gmosh is a command line interface (cli) program.
+Gmosh is a command line interface (cli) program.
 This means that the program has no visual interface.
 Rather, it is run from the command prompt/terminal.
 This might sound frightening, but it makes sense:
 Typing is faster than pointing and clicking, this program was made so updates can be pushed to the workshop /super fast/.
 Gmosh was loosely inspired by the git cli.
 Pushing an update to a git repository is as easy as entering "git push" in the terminal.